leoramzi/Leo-Media-Renamer/README.md

 1. Present initial menu:
    ```
    What would you like to do?
-   1. Process Movies
+   1. Rename Movie - Folders
+   2. Rename Movie - Files
-   2. Process TV Shows
+   3. TV Shows - Folders
-   3. Exit
+   4. Exit
    ```

 2. If you choose to process media:
+   - Prompt for IMDb verification (for movie files)
-   - Prompt for the media library path
+   - Ask for media library path
-   - Ask for batch size:
+   - For folders: Ask for batch size
      - Enter 0 to process all items at once
      - Enter a number (e.g., 50) to process that many items at a time
-   - Process the folders in batches (if specified):
+   - Process the items:
      - Shows progress for current batch
-     - Asks for confirmation before proceeding to next batch
+     - Asks for confirmation when needed

 3. After completion, present options:
    ```